marionettejs/backbone.marionette/docs/marionette.itemview.md

 An item view has a `render` method built in to it, and uses the `Renderer` object to do the actual rendering.

-The `render` function of the item view will return a jQuery `promise` object.

 You should provide a `template` attribute on the item view, which will be either a jQuery selector: